-- Collaborating with the governing board and principal, as part of the SLT, to determine the strategic development of the SEND policy and provision in the school. - Working with the relevant governors and the principal to ensure that the school meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - The day-to-day operation and implementation of the SEND policy. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans. - Liaising with the relevant, designated teachers where LAC have SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Liaising with the parents of pupils with SEND. - Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services.
+- Collaborating with the governing board and headteacher, as part of the SLT, to determine the strategic development of the SEND policy and provision in the school. - Working with the relevant governors and the headteacher to ensure that the school meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - The day-to-day operation and implementation of the SEND policy. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans. - Liaising with the relevant, designated teachers where LAC have SEND. - Advising on a graduated approach to providing SEND support. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively.

-- Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Providing professional guidance to colleagues and working closely with staff members, parents and other agencies, including SEND charities. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family. - Ensuring, as far as possible, that pupils with SEND take part in activities run by the school, together with those who do not have SEND. - Ensuring that the school keeps the records of all pupils with SEND up-to-date, in line with the school's Data Protection Policy. - Informing the parents of pupils with SEND, who do not have an EHC plan, that SEND provision is being made. - In collaboration with the principal, identifying any patterns in the identification of SEND within the school and comparing these with national data. - Participating in training and CPD opportunities, some of which emphasise mental health to a greater extent. - · Providing training to relevant subject teachers. - Supporting teachers in the further assessment of a pupil's particular strengths and weaknesses, and advising on effective implementation of support.
+- Liaising with the parents of pupils with SEND. - Liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies, as required. - Being a key point of contact for external agencies, especially the LA and LA support services. - Liaising with the potential future providers of education to ensure that pupils and their parents are informed about the options, and a smooth transition is planned. - Drawing up a one-page profile of a pupil with SEND when necessary. - Providing professional guidance to colleagues and working closely with staff members, parents and other agencies, including SEND charities. - Being familiar with the provision in the Local Offer and being able to work with professionals who are providing a supporting role to the family. - Ensuring, as far as possible, that pupils with SEND take part in activities run by the school, together with those who do not have SEND. - Ensuring that the school keeps the records of all pupils with SEND up-to-date, in line with the school's Data Protection Policy. - Informing the parents of pupils with SEND, who do not have an EHC plan, that SEND provision is being made. - In collaboration with the headteacher, identifying any patterns in the identification of SEND within the school and comparing these with national data. - Participating in training and CPD opportunities, some of which emphasise mental health to a greater extent. - Providing training to relevant class teachers. - Supporting teachers in the further assessment of a pupil's particular strengths and weaknesses, and advising on effective implementation of support.